Anti-inflammatory drugs - Only temporary relief

 A painful and short term solution, steroid injections show no long term benefits and carry side effects such as fat atrophy and depigmentation around the injection site.

 Although significantly better than steroid injections, the results in tests show only a marginal improvement over no treatment at all.
 Treatment is also expensive and lengthy.

 Proven to be less effective than vibration therapy, TENS machines work by providing an electrical impulse to the affected area.
 Ineffective and difficult to use on a small area such as the elbow.

 Surgical Intervention - High risk, expensive and painful

 Painful with a risk of complications and expensive, surgery should only be considered as a last resort.
 Surgery involves stripping the tendon and burning holes to stimulate inflammation and healing.

-Tenease - Proven, quick, painless & inexpensive
+Tenease - Quick, painless & inexpensive